Liberal Party of Canada candidates in the 2004 Canadian federal election: Dale Stevens

 In the 2004 Canadian Federal Election Dale Stevens lost to Peter Stoffer (Sackville—Eastern Shore) of the New Democratic Party.
 Stevens received 11,222 votes to Stoffer's 17,925.

 Dale Stevens is CEO of Clerisy Entertainment located in Halifax, Nova Scotia, Canada.
 Dale is producing, writing and directing a 13 episode series on ghost hunting called Ghost Cases that will be released in fall 2009.
 Stevens is also working on a book based on the television series for Nimbus Publishing.

-Stevens’s past experience includes Vice President of Arcadia Entertainment where he worked on numerous productions including Buried at Sea (CBC, Historia), Dreamwrecks (26 Eps, CanWest MediaWorks), Freemasonry Revealed (3 Eps, VisionTV, and National Geographic International), That News Show (26 Eps, CanWest MediaWorks) and Go Deep (10 Eps, Alliance Atlantis, History Television).
+Stevens’s past experience includes Vice President of Arcadia Entertainment where he worked on numerous productions including Buried at Sea (CBC, Historia), Dreamwrecks (26 episodes, CanWest MediaWorks), Freemasonry Revealed (3 episodes, VisionTV, and National Geographic International), That News Show (26 episodes, CanWest MediaWorks) and Go Deep (10 episodes, Alliance Atlantis, History Television).

 Quebec

-Argenteuil—Mirabel: Yves Sabourin
+Yves Sabourin (Argenteuil—Mirabel)

 Yves Sabourin was born on July 21, 1955, in Lachute, Quebec.
 He received a bachelor's degree in law in 1977 and qualified as a notary the following year.
 He worked for Paul Martin in the 2003 Liberal Party of Canada leadership contest.
 During the 2004 election, he was an associate notary with the Lachute firm Hénault, Sabourin et Bédard and was involved in several local health care organizations.

 Sabourin received 13,214 votes (26.87%), finishing second against Bloc Québécois incumbent Mario Laframboise.

 Ontario

 Bruce Hood (Wellington—Halton Hills)

-Hood is a former National Hockey League referee.
+Bruce Hood was a former National Hockey League referee.
 He received 19,173 votes (38.21%), finishing a close second against Conservative Michael Chong.
-See his biography page for more information.